secgroundzero/CS-Aggressor-Scripts/README.md

 These scripts will notify you via Slack application when:

 - New client connects to the team server
+- A CS client disconnects from the team server.
 - New incoming beacon
 - New web hit